BaishaliD/authentication-system/README.md

 # authentication-system

-This is a geenral authentication system that can be used in any web application.
+This is a general authentication system that can be used in any web application.
 Passport.js has been used for authentication.

 ## How to use